lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ***• 6.2.1 Python***

 Debian 8 ships with both Python 3 and Python 2 pre-installed.
-To make sure that our versions are up-to-date, let’s update and upgrade the system:
+Let’s update and upgrade the system:

 - $ apt-get update
 - $ apt-get -y upgrade

-Once the process is complete, we can check the version of Python 3 that is installed in the system by typing:
+Once the process is complete, we check the Python 3 version by typing:

 - $ python3 -V

 Output should look similar like this:

-> * `Python 3.4.2`
+* `Python 3.4.2`

 Now we can install [pip](https://en.wikipedia.org/wiki/Pip_%28package_manager%29) using the following command:

 - $ apt-get install -y python3-pip

-Once installed you can fetch Python packages by typing:

-- $ pip3 install package_name

-***Note:*** Full overview of [pip commands](https://pip.pypa.io/en/stable/user_guide/).

 We need a few more packages and development tools to ensure that we have a robust set-up for our new programming environment:

 - $ apt-get install build-essential libssl-dev libffi-dev python-dev

-Now comes the tricky part, as you probably have version 2.7 set as default.
-Let's check if we are correct:
+Here comes the tricky part, as probably version 2.7 is set as default:

 - $ python -V

-Wich results in my case in something like this:
+Wich results in something like this:

-> * `Python 2.7.9`
+* `Python 2.7.9`

-Presuming version 3.4 is what we want as a standard, we have to use the update-alternatives command:
+Using the update-alternatives command to set 3.4 as the new default:

 - $ update-alternatives --install /usr/bin/python python /usr/bin/python2.7 1
 - $ update-alternatives --install /usr/bin/python python /usr/bin/python3.4 2

 Do you see the numbers 1 and 2 after the commands?
-The one with the highest number is our new default python version.
+The one with the higher number is our new default python version.

 - $ python -V

-> * `Python 3.4.2`
+* `Python 3.4.2`

 Next, we can list all python alternatives:

 - $ update-alternatives --list python # -- equals 2 -

-> * `/usr/bin/python2.7`
+* `/usr/bin/python2.7`
-> * `/usr/bin/python3.4`
+* `/usr/bin/python3.4`

-From now on, we can switch between the listed python alternative versions using below command and entering a selection number:
+From now on, we can switch between the listed python versions by entering a selection number:

 - $ update-alternatives --config python -- equals 2 -